fahdi/pf-php/docs/files/api.php.txt

 class TrainBoardingPass extends BoardingPass
 {
 	private $train;
+	/*
-// We need to explicitly call the "super" constructor.
+	 *  We need to explicitly call the "super" constructor.
-// Then we handle the stuff specific to trains.
+	 * Then we handle the stuff specific to trains.
+	 */

 	/**
 	 * Constructor for TrainBoardingPass
+	 *
+	 * @param string $departureLocation Departing point for a boarding pass.
+Origin of the traveller
+	 * @param string $arrivalLocation Arrival Location for a boarding pass.
+This is the destination point for one leg of trip, for a traveller
+	 * @param string $seat Seat # for a boarding pass, common to all kinds of boarding passes
+	 * @param string $train This denotes train # for a train boarding pass */ function __construct($departureLocation, $arrivalLocation, $seat, $train) {
+		/*
+		 *  This is the step that creates the inheritance chain,
+		 *  so TrainBoardingPass inherits from BoardingPass.
 		 */
-	function __construct($departureLocation, $arrivalLocation, $seat, $train)
-	{
-// This is the step that creates the inheritance chain,
-// so TrainBoardingPass inherits from BoardingPass.

 		parent::__construct($departureLocation, $arrivalLocation, $seat);
-//print "<br/>In Train Boarding Passs constructor\n";

 		$this->train = $train;
 	}

-// Define how to convert a train boarding pass to a string.
 	/**
 	 * Converts an object of TrainBoardingPass into human readable instruction set.
 This relates to only trains.
 	 *
 	 */
 	public function toString()
 	{
+		/** @var $this TrainBoardingPass */
 		return 'Take train ' . $this->train . ' from ' . boardingPass::getDepartureLocation($this) . ' to ' . boardingPass::getarrivalLocation($this) . '.
 Sit in seat ' . boardingPass::getSeat($this) . '.';
 	}

 }

 /**
  * Airport Bus Boarding Pass.
-As asked for.
- */
+ *     * There does not seem to be any case specific to airport buses.
+But its for the following reason in requirements
+ * 3. Be prepared to suggest to us how we could extend the code towards new types of transportation, which might have different characteristics.
-class AirportBusBoardingPass extends BoardingPass
+ * Nonetheless, we create this "class" for completeness.
+And later code completely if needed */ class AirportBusBoardingPass extends BoardingPass
 {